yiisoft/active-record/docs/en/testing.md

 ### Global testing

-The following steps are required to run the tests.
+The following steps are required to run tests.

 1. Install all dbms dependencies with composer.